Coping with family break-up, separation or divorce

 - Accept you may have different parenting styles — As long as your children are safe and secure, the children will learn that different rules apply in different situations.

-- Give your former partner time to adjust — If you previously did most of the parenting, your former partner will need some time to learn the ropes as a single parent.
-If you haven’t done much of the parenting, give your partner time to adjust to your new skills and level of responsibility.
+- Give your former partner time to adjust — If you previously did most of the parenting, your former partner will need some time to learn how to be a single parent.
+If you haven’t done much of the parenting in the past, give your partner time to adjust to your new skills and level of responsibility.

 - Look after yourself — Give yourself time to deal with the situation and continue to do the things you enjoy.
 Eat a healthy diet and exercise regularly.